NAP

 cd demos/helloworld

-2. Generate the Unix makefiles
+2. Generate the Unix makefiles and build the solution

-4. Run the demo
+3. Run the demo

-cd ../bin/GNU-Release-*
+cd bin/GNU-Release-*

 ./helloworld